sallamander/web-scrapers/README.md

 worth nothing given the current state of the libraries available in Python 2 and 3 for interacting with the web.

-Feel free to reach out to sean.sall@galvanize.com if you have any questions, comments, etc. Happy scraping!